alschroe/AzureIoTHack/challenges_emulator/03_emu_app.md

 ## Prepare your Emulator

 1. You can find the **Raspberry Pi Azure IoT Online Simulator** under this [link](https://azure-samples.github.io/raspberry-pi-web-simulator/#getstarted).
-Open it
+Open it.
 1. The current code sends simulated humidity and temperature data to the Azure IoT Hub.
-To make it work
+To make it work, you will have to add the connection string to your IoT Hub.

 ## Run the application

-1. Now you are going to need the Azure IoT Hub connection string.
+1. First, you are going to need the Azure IoT Hub connection string.
    It might still be stored in the shell on your _local machine_.
 Copy it!
    ```shell
    echo $connection